brendt/stitcher.io/src/content/blog/2018-09-10-laravel-viewmodels.md

 ```

 You might see a similarity between view models and Laravel resources.
-Remember that resources map one-to-one on a model, when view models may provide any data to the view they want.
+Remember that resources map one-to-one on a model, when view models may provide whatever data they want.

 In one of our projects, we're actually using resources in view models!